Feb. 15, 1948

 October 14, 2009

-The inaugural class of the NASCAR Hall of Fame is announced in Charlotte, N.C.
+The inaugural class of the NASCAR Hall of Fame is announced in Charlotte, North Carolina.
 Members of that first class included Bill France Sr., Bill France Jr., Richard Petty, Dale Earnhardt and Junior Johnson.

 The Generation-6 car is unveiled, bringing NASCAR racing back to its roots of stock cars.
 The new Gen-6 cars more closely resembled vehicles sold on showroom floors across the country, while becoming even safer and more exciting on the track.